-You will be based at Perth College UHI which boasts world-class facilities, including hangar spaces for practical activities that replicate an active commercial maintenance environment.
+You will be based at Perth College UHI which boasts world-class facilities, including hangar spaces for practical activities that simulate an active commercial EASA/UKCAA Part 145 maintenance environment.
 You will also benefit from close links with many companies in the aviation industry within Scotland, the UK and worldwide.

 - Provides you with the opportunity to obtain a training certificate in addition to an honours degree

 - Specifically designed to develop your management and leadership skills

 - Taught by staff with a wealth of industry experience and knowledge

 - Experience of an EASA Part 145 aircraft maintenance environment

 - Students benefit from AST RAeS (Royal Aeronautical Society) Corporate membership

 - You will benefit from the expertise of the AST, the longest-established aviation training organisation of its type in the world

 - Close links with the global aviation industry